Activities for Preschoolers are kind of a big deal!

 More Ideas for “big” kids (ages 4 & up):

 - Process Art– This is another simple idea.
 Set out a dish or tray with materials use the art piece (sequins, pom poms, beads, cut up strips of paper, etc.).
 Glue and construction paper or card stock.
 Let the kids put glue on the paper and mix and match the art pieces to add to the paper.

 - Game Time/ Game Night- Kids don’t learn valuable life skills because adults tell them to.
 They learning them best when it is naturally reinforced in their environment like playing board games and childhood games like hide and seek are great ways to engage your child in important foundational work for learning and being cooperative later in life.
 For recommendations on games to play with preschoolers see my post on the best games for kids!

 - Build Invitation– This can be totally open ended or you could have a specific theme.
 Use whatever materials you have like scrap wood, Picasso Tiles and cars.

-Want more ideas?
+Need more ideas?

-Subscribe HERE to get started with preschool activity ideas delivered weekly to your inbox!
+Check out our Shop or subscribe HERE to get started with preschool activity ideas delivered weekly to your inbox!